w0mby/Ripl/README.md

 3. Configure Firebase:
    - Create a Firebase project at https://console.firebase.google.com/
    - Enable Authentication (Email/Password) and Firestore
-   - Update the Firebase configuration in `src/firebase.ts` with your own project details
+   - Copy `.env.example` to `.env` and fill in your Firebase configuration details

 4. Set up Mapbox:
    - Create an account at https://www.mapbox.com/
    - Generate an access token
-   - Add your Mapbox token in the environment variables or appropriate configuration file
+   - Add your Mapbox token to the `.env` file in the VITE_MAPBOX_ACCESS_TOKEN field

 5. Run development server:
 ```